ftao1/packer-builds/README.md

 ## Requirements

-The following software must be installed/present on your local machine before you can use Packer to build any of these Vagrant boxes:
+The following software must be installed on your local machine before you can use Packer to build any of these Vagrant boxes:

   - [Packer](http://www.packer.io/)
   - [Vagrant](http://vagrantup.com/)